21 Different Types of Owls in Africa

 The tiniest owl in Africa is the Pearl-spotted Owlet (Glaucidium perlatum).

-Given how small they are, even fully grown adults are referred to as owlets!
-Even though this species is active during the day and night, it prefers to hunt at night.
+Given their size, even fully grown adults are referred to as owlets!
+Although this species is active during the day and night, it prefers to hunt at night.

 The Pearl-spotted Owlet spends much of the day bathing in open water and spends the night in tiny shrubs.